aimms/documentation/webui/workflow-panels.rst

 Configuring Workflows
 ---------------------

-The first sting parameter must be indexed by the `ExtensionOrder <library.html#extensionorder>`_ set with the index ``indexWorkflowOrder`` and by the `WorkflowSpecification <library.html#workflowspecificationset>`_ set with the index ``indexWorkflowSpec``, like ``MyWorkflows(webui::indexWorkflowOrder,webui::indexWorkflowSpec)``.
+The first string parameter must be indexed by the `ExtensionOrder <library.html#extensionorder>`_ set with the index ``indexWorkflowOrder`` and by the `WorkflowSpecification <library.html#workflowspecificationset>`_ set with the index ``indexWorkflowSpec``, like ``MyWorkflows(webui::indexWorkflowOrder,webui::indexWorkflowSpec)``.
 This string parameter is used to define the number of workflows and their respective titles.
 The values of this string parameter may be initialized in the Initial Data attribute, in a procedure or manually, by right clicking the string parameter and clicking on the Data option in order to open its data page.
 There you can add the details for the Workflow and its titles (leave the style property empty for now):

 .. image:: images/Workflow_MyWorkflowsParameter.png
     :align: center